rouzinho/2Dto1DField/README.md

 You can now go back to the cedar main interface and click on the Utilities tab.

 Drag the widget into the architecture panel.
 Connect a 2D field to the input and connect the output to a 1D field.

-The plugin is more like an artefact binding DFT to the iCub robot.
-Work in progress to use Qt elements to control the settings.

 ## Authors